open-cloud/open-cloud.github.io.old/0_overview.md

   - Bound to a Flavor that defines how the Slice's Slivers are scheduled.

-  - Bound to a Image that boots in each of the Slice's Slivers.
+  - Bound to an Image that boots in each of the Slice's Slivers.

-  - Bound to a Usage object that records data about resource consumption.

   - Optionally bound to a Service that defines the Slice's interface.